jeanbeurre/atari-tools/readme.md

 Note: on new disks, DOS 2.5 allocates sector 720 even though it is not used for anything.
-I think this is to enhance backward compatibility with DOS 2.0s (where some programs might use sector 720, knowing that the OS will not normally use use it).
+I think this is to enhance backward compatibility with DOS 2.0s (where some programs might use sector 720, knowing that the OS will not normally use it).

 Boot sectors = 1..3.
 These are allocated and written on newly formatted disks even if there is no dos.sys written.